SMRain10/ml-lab0/README.md

 4. (optional) Review lab0_chicken_prep.ipynb

-5. (optional) Complete lab0_chicken.ipynb
+5. Complete lab0_chicken.ipynb

 ## What to hand in
-As described above, pandas, and visualization adapted to the auto mpg dataset in two files:
+As described above, pandas and visualization notebooks adapted to the auto mpg dataset in two files:
 - `lab0-pandas-auto_mpg.ipynb`
 - `lab0-visualization-auto_mpg.ipynb`
+Completed lab0_chicken.ipynb

-Commit changes to git with **at least three (3)** student commits.
+Commit changes to git with **at least three (3)** student commits for each file